madeleinemvis/original_gdp/README.md

 The following steps are to help you set up your IDE environment.
 ## Environment
 ### Requirements for the Environment
 The package Tensorflow==1.8.0 is required in this project.
-This package only works with Python==3.6.
+This package only works up to Python~=3.6.

 Note: Installing Tensorflow==1.8.0 automatically updates DoWhy==0.2 --> 0.5.
 After installing Tensorflow, reinstall Dowhy to match the requirements (DoWhy==0.2)